joaochioda/nft-project/README.md

 ## Demonstration ##

-In the gifs below you can see a little of how it works:
+In the gifs below you can see a little how it works:

 ### Authentication is madee by metamask (wallet) ###
 ![metamask](https://user-images.githubusercontent.com/47106171/178067865-d4042fe5-bd74-4880-873c-63b496ba62b0.gif)